taskiq-python/taskiq/docs/extending-taskiq/middleware.md

 :::

-Also, middlewares always have reference to the current broker in `self.broker` field.
+Also, middlewares always have a reference to the current broker in `self.broker` field.
 If you want to kick a message during the execution of some middleware hooks, you may use `self.broker` to do so.